mbukowicz/mbukowicz.github.io/_posts/2016-03-25-mongo-db-basics.md

 > db.posts.insert(
   {
     "title": "First post",
-    "content": "Wow, that is so cool!"
+    "content": "Wow, this is so cool!"
   }
 )
 {% endhighlight %}